A. Regulations Governing Substance Abuse.

 a.
 To establish and maintain a safe, healthy working environment for all employees.

 b.
-To reduce the incidence of accidental injury to person or property.
+To reduce the incidence of accidental injury to persons or property.

 c.
 To reduce absenteeism, tardiness and indifference to job performance.